-The Minnesota Governor’s Residence will be open to the public for holiday tours beginning Tuesday, December 2, 2014.
-Following tours will be held on Tuesday, December 9 and 16, from 1:00 p.m. to 3:00 p.m. each day.
-No reservations are required; tours will be filled on a first-come, first-served basis.
+The 2014 Holiday Season at the Minnesota Governor’s Residence will kick-off on Tuesday, December 2, 2014.
+The Residence will be open for public tours on December 2, 9 and 16 from 1:00 to 3:00 p.m. each day.
+No reservations are required; the tours will be filled on a first-come, first-served basis.

 During the tours, volunteer docents from the Women’s Auxiliary of the Minnesota Historical Society will be on hand to answer questions in each room on the First Floor and Lower Level of the Residence.
 The 1006 Summit Avenue Society will be offering a selection of merchandise available for purchase at each tour.
 Proceeds from the sale will help to support the historic Residence.
-Choirs and musicians will offer live music performances during each of the holiday tours, featuring pianist Paulette Day on December 2, the Robbinsdale Armstrong Chamber Singers on December 9, and the Concordia Academy Choir on December 16.
+The following performers will be volunteering at the holiday tours: - Paulette Day, Pianist - December 2; Robbinsdale Armstrong Chamber Singers - December 9; Concordia Academy Choir - December 16

 For more information on the tours, please call 651-201-3464 or email firstname.lastname@example.org.